openvocab/loomio-api-proposal/README.md

 This strategy costs much less than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
 Connecting apps bear integration costs.

 Organisational analog:
 Feudalism.
 The Hub controls most of the data in the network.
-Many apps rely on the central app for functionality and are at its mercy and cotinued .
+Many apps rely on the central app for functionality.

 Disadvantages:
-Hugely depends on the app's success as a market leader.
+Depends on the app's success as a market leader.

 The majority of current web users experience comes via large providers like Google, Facebook, Twitter etc who have pursued a central hub strategy.
 These providers control much of our online data.
 This control entails the following political consequences: